miniBill/witch-awakening/DLCs/Core/Companions.md

 - Has: Liz has Portals 1, Witchery 3, Divination 4, Alchemy 5, Runes 5, Windkeeping 5, _Energized, Third Eye, Windsong_. + Keeper x2 _Alchemy & Eromancy_* _{smol Don’t get the wrong idea perv}_*
 - Quote: _*“I can’t believe that damn big tiddy witch tazed me, how was I supposed to know that cheap ass book couldn’t float” - A rude student*_

 Melissa, “Liz” or Lisa to some, is a librarian of the *Vincimvitch* family’s private library which was given a static reference plot in Arcadia, meaning out of the city but static throughout cycles.
-The library is a growing Death Ward of her grandmother’s who likes to give her grandaughters jobs around the Ward for excuses to keep her darlings near, and this personality rubbed off on Liz, who acts quite motherly.
+The library is a growing Death Ward of her grandmother’s who likes to give her granddaughters jobs around the Ward for excuses to keep her darlings near, and this personality rubbed off on Liz, who acts quite motherly.

 ## Companion: Hannah Grangely